LaravelBA/route-binder/README.md

 And you're done!
 Now all your routes are nicely organized, and if things get out of hand, you can always split 'em up more!

 ## <a name="ioc"></a> The IoC Container
-I love Laravel's [Route model binding](http://laravel.com/docs/routing#route-model-binding) functionality.
-I must confess tho, I don't use Eloquent, so I always go for the `Route::bind()` option.
+I love Laravel's Route model binding functionality.
+I must confess though, I don't use Eloquent, so I always go for the `Route::bind()` option.

 But this feature, as powerful as it may be, is pretty nasty on your architecture.
-Having calls to the DB on the `routes.php` file is awful, and going `App::make(SomeRepository::class)` doesn't look that much better either.
+Having calls to the DB on the `routes.php` file is awful, and going `App::make(SomeRepository::class)` does not look that much better either.

 With this little package, your `RouteBinder` objects can depend on any `Service` or `Repository` layer of your application.
 Now, you could even test those bindings by mocking the dependencies and expecting a call to whatever `Repository::find()` method